phucvien2511/hms-fe/README.md

 # Hospital Management System (HMS)

-This is an assignment for Advanced Programming subject at HCMUT.
+This is an assignment for Advanced Programming subject at HCMUT - Semester 232
+> Backend and Data store - Firebase repository: [URL](https://github.com/phuc0503/hms-be)

 ## Installation